apjv05/LeetCode/Problems/Linked Lists/README.md

 - If node in visited_set is True, a cycle exists
 - Iterate through the original list, create a new node for each, and store the mapping (original_node : new_node) in the hash map
 - Then, iterate again to set the next and random pointers of the new nodes using the map

-## Iterative Traversal with a Single Pointer
-Many basic linked list operations, like searching for a value, inserting at a specific position (not head/tail), or deleting a specific node, involve a straightforward iterative traversal using a single pointer.

-When to Use
-- Searching for a value, inserting at a specific position (not head), deleting a specific node (when given the predecessor), printing the list
-- When you only need to look at the current node and potentially its immediate successor

-Key Properties
-- Initialize current = head
-- Continue as long as current is not None
-- Current = current->next in each iteration
-- Often, you'll need a previous pointer to keep track of the node before current to modify links